About Grand Plan

 Countless artists’ careers are kick-started by an invisible, middle-class, leg-up.
 The gift of money, permission, time or equipment from a family member or personal networks.

-Our grants mimic a small part of this opportunity to those who don’t have access to it.
-Over the years we’ve heard countless stories from our grantees of what £1,000, timed right, can do for artists.
+Our £1,000 grants mimic a small part of this transformative opportunity to those who don’t have access to it.
+Over the years we’ve collected countless stories of what £1,000, timed right, can do for artists.

 Why artists of colour?

-The combined impacts of ethnicity and class continue to have a significant impact on who gets to be an artist or cultural worker in the UK:
+The combined impacts of ethnicity and class continue to have significant impacts on who gets to be an artist in the UK:

 • Only 2.3% of named artists in GCSE Art exams are from Black or South Asian backgrounds